MikroElektronika/mikrosdk_click_v2/clicks/smartsens2/details.md

 ## Example Description

-> This example showcases the ability of the Smart Sens 2 click board.
+> This example showcases the ability of the Smart Sens 2 Click board.
 It has multiple examples that you can easily select with the defines at the top of the main.
 There are 9 examples: Euler, Quaternion, Vector (Accelerometer, Gyroscope, Magnetometer), and